 In recent years, the IMF has become more flexible in the way it engages with countries on issues related to structural reform of their economies.
 The guidelines on conditionality were revised in 2002 following an extensive review.
 In March 2009, the IMF further modernized its conditionality framework in the context of a comprehensive reform to strengthen its capacity to prevent and resolve crises.
 The revised operational guidance to staff stipulates that structural conditions should be focused and tailored to member countries’ different policies and economic starting points.
 Moreover, structural performance criteria requiring formal waivers were abolished, and structural reforms are covered by reviews of overall program performance.

-As part of the wide-ranging reforms of the IMF’s lending toolkit in 2009, a number of new facilities were introduced that rely heavily on ex-ante conditionality.
-This includes the Flexible Credit Line (FCL), which does not rely on traditional program conditionality but on rigorous pre-qualification criteria (also referred to as “ex-ante” conditionality).
-In situations where a full-fledged economic program is either not necessary or not feasible, the Fund can provide financial support to meet urgent balance of payments needs under the Rapid Financing Instrument (RFI) and Rapid Credit Facility (RCF).
-The Precautionary and Liquidity Line (PLL), introduced in 2011, combines elements of both ex-ante and ex-post conditionality.
+As part of the wide-ranging reforms of the IMF’s lending toolkit in 2009, two new facilities that rely heavily on ex-ante conditionality were introduced.
+They include the Flexible Credit Line (FCL), which does not rely on traditional program conditionality but on rigorous pre-qualification criteria (also referred to as “ex-ante” conditionality).
+The Precautionary and Liquidity Line (PLL, formerly the Precautionary Credit Line) combines elements of both ex-ante and ex-post conditionality.
+In situations where a full-fledged economic program is either not necessary or not feasible, the IMF can provide financial support to meet urgent balance of payments needs under the Rapid Financing Instrument (RFI) and Rapid Credit Facility (RCF).